evilpaper/shop-til-you-drop/README.md

 Once added we can access the admin pages on url `/admin` and add products in the user interface.

+/////

+DONE!
+You can now run the project locally with `pnpm dev`!
+Happy hacking!

+/////

 ### 6. Setup Stripe integration

 Create a Stripe account.
 Use it in test mode.
 Update the values for the following environmental variables: